Cosmo-Tech/cosmotech-api-csharp-client/docs/WorkspaceApi.md

 <a id="deleteworkspace"></a>
 # **DeleteWorkspace**
-> Workspace DeleteWorkspace (string organizationId, string workspaceId)
+> void DeleteWorkspace (string organizationId, string workspaceId)

 Delete a workspace